 “A little?
 But the pack will be there, so we’ll be okay.
 And Zaire said she’d be there too.”

 That was one of the only reasons Sam agreed to allow trick or treating.
 He was still learning about the whole supernatural world, and the powers that marked Henry as special.
 And as a target.
-That terrified Sam, to think there were people out there hunting his eleven-year-old son.
+That terrified Sam, to think there were people out there hunting his twelve-year-old son.
 When you added the prophecy…it was just too much weight to rest on his shoulders.
 Sam would just as soon hide him away from it all, but they were all excited for tonight.

 “We’ll be okay,” Henry said, seeing through Sam’s mood.